PokaNorbert/NICE-SHOES-SHOP_MySQL/README.md

 # NICE-SHOES SHOP-Database-MySQL
-The ISTQB is taken from December 16, 2024.
-Some lines need to be rewritten, so the entire update will be completed between February 17-27.

-for any questions you can contact me here or on: mail (orbert.pn@gmail.com),

-LinkedIn,

-Facebook,

-Instagram,

-Discord

-or TikTok:

-PNorbert - pnorbert_official - PokaNorbert - pokanorbert - ponorbert

 ## Database Project for **Online bookstore**
 The scope of this project is to use all the SQL knowledge gained throught the Software Testing course and apply them in practice.